cf-convention/cf-convention.github.io/Meetings/2022-Workshop.md

 More details at: <https://github.com/cf-convention/discuss/issues/152>

 ### Poster contributions
 During the CF Workshop there will be available displays for Poster contributions from participants.
-There will not formal poster session but it's expected to informal chats over during breaks.
+There will be no formal poster session, but posters expected to chatted about informally during breaks.

 To help us with planning, please check the "Other" box, in the [registration form][REGISTRATION], and provided a tentative title, if you would be interested to bring your poster.